April is a

 with fresh, vibrant green foliage.
 The fragile leaves are

-vulnerable to insect attack, but this early growth is one of beautiful
+vulnerable to insect attack, but this early growth is still beautiful

 perfection.
 Bird song grows in volume and diversity in April,